 Q: We are in the process of building a school; does it qualify for the rebate?

-A: Yes, as long as the school is in one of the four counties and the project will be completed by June 30, 2017
+A: Yes, as long as the school is in one of the four counties and the project will be completed by required completion date.

-Q: We have an event planned for this area and will not be able to complete construction by the end of June 2017.
-Can we change the project end date?
+Q: We have an event planned for this area and will not be able to complete construction by the required completion date.
+Can we change the required completion date?